alemart/surgescript/docs/tutorials/object_tree.md

 Object tree
 ===========

-In SurgeScript, objects have a hierarchical relationship Suppose that object P spawns (or *instantiates*) object C. We say that object P is the *parent* of C. Similarly, object C is a *child* of P.
+In SurgeScript, objects have a hierarchical relationship.
+Suppose that object P spawns (or *instantiates*) object C. We say that object P is the *parent* of C. Similarly, object C is a *child* of P.

 An object may spawn many children.
 However, all objects have only one parent.
-This relationship between objects form a hierarchy (or tree).
+This relationship between objects form a hierarchy (or a tree).
 The Figure below shows an example:

 ![An object tree](../img/tree.png)